 Paradoxical effects of interleunkin-10 (IL-10)

-IL-10 is a well-known anti-inflammatory cytokine that prevents the production of pro-inflammatory cytokines.
-Inin vitro experiments, we previously showed that the adherence of monocytes is a key parameter that allows the observation of the well-characterized property of IL-10 (Adib-Conquy et al. Int Immunol.
-1999; 11: 689).
-Surprisingly, in the absence of adherence, IL-10 can enhance LPS-induced TNF production and turn-off genes that are otherwise expressed (e.g. SOCS 2 & 3), and vice versa.
-Adherence modifies the regulation of gene expression induced by IL-10.
-(Petit-Bertron et al. Cytokine.
+We previously showed that the prevention of adherence of monocytes is a key parameter that prevents IL-10 to behave as an anti-inflammatory cytokine (Adib-Conquy et al. Int Immunol.
+1999; 11: 689; Petit-Bertron et al. Cytokine.
 2005; 29: 1-12).
-We have now developed a mouse model that allows us to study in vivothis paradoxical property of IL-10.
+We have now developed a mouse model to study in vivothis paradoxical property of IL-10.

-The high resitance of mice to endotoxin renders them poorly suitable to mimickhuman sepsis.
+The high resistance of mice to endotoxin renders them poorly suitable to mimic human sepsis.

 Markers of infection

 Many inflammatory markers are found in plasma of sepsis and SIRS patients (Adib-Conquy & Cavaillon J-M. FEBS Lett.
-2007, 581: 3723).
-Some of them are claimed to be specific markers of infection (e.g. procalcitonin, soluble TREM-1).
-However, we showedthat their plasma levels could also be very high in the absence of infection, such as in patients who died after after cardiac arrest and resuscitation (Adib-Conquy et al. Shock 2007, 28: 406).
+2007, 581: 3723;Adib-Conquy et al. Shock 2007, 28: 406).
 As most probably a "magic marker" does not exist, a program has been set up to define the best combination of markers that would allow the early diagnosis of an infectious process among intensive care patients.

 Alteration of immune status of monocytes in sepsis and SIRS patients

-Keywords: Acute inflammation, Cytokines, Endotoxin, Innate immunity, Infection, Macrophages, Pathogen associated molecular patterns (PAMPs), Sepsis, Toll-like receptors, Nod-like receptors
+Keywords: Acute inflammation, Aspergillus fumigatus, Cytokines, Endotoxin, Innate immunity, Infection, Interleukin-6, Leishmania major, Macrophages, Nod-like receptors, Pathogen associated molecular patterns (PAMPs), Peptidoglycan, Sepsis, Staphylococcus aureus, Tolerance, Toll-like receptors, Tumor necrosis factor.

 Kapetanovic R., Nahori M-A., Balloy V, Fitting C., Philpott D.J., Cavaillon J-M., Adib-Conquy M (2007) Contribution of phagocytosis and intracellular sensing for cytokine production by Staphylococcus aureus-activated macrophages.
 Infect.
 Immun.
 75: 830-837